VijayN53/VSDSquadron_Mini_Internship/README.md

 ![Opening GTKWave](https://github.com/VijayN53/To_know_about_repo/assets/106604062/da8eebe3-d352-4c83-b77f-9fdf04e7de11)

-+ 6.To analyze and verify the wave form append the below shown registers to your signals
++ 6.To analyze and verify the Output WaveForm, append the below shown registers to your signals

 ![Signal Selection](https://github.com/VijayN53/To_know_about_repo/assets/106604062/d6bd1548-75a6-4430-8877-8d4100fbc2ff)

-### OUTPUT WAVEFORM FOR INSTRUCTION USED IN TASK 4
+### OUTPUT WAVEFORM FOR THE INSTRUCTION USED IN TASK 4

 1. ```ADD R6, R2, R1```